Bombardier says U.S. joins probe into decade-old Indonesia jet deals

-Aerospace & DefenseBombardier says U.S. joins probe into decade-old Indonesia jet deals

-Canada's Bombardier (BBDb.TO) said on Thursday it had been contacted by the U.S. Department of Justice over decade-old airplane deals in Indonesia, widening a separate British corruption probe.
+MONTREAL (Reuters) - Canada’s Bombardier said on Thursday it had been contacted by the U.S. Department of Justice over decade-old airplane deals in Indonesia, widening a separate British corruption probe.

 February’s request for documents concerns the acquisition and lease of CRJ1000 aircraft by Garuda Indonesia between 2011 and 2012, the company said in an earnings report.
 A company spokesman said it was co-operating fully with authorities.